 It poses a question that addresses the informational search intent.
 The wording also lets users know that the content is a “how-to” guide.
 This mixture of curiosity and straightforwardness makes for an effective title tag.

 3. Expand on value with a meta description

-The meta description you write should explain how the piece of content adds value to the user’s life.
+The meta description you write should explain how the content adds value to the user’s life.
 Like the title tag, it should also include the main keyword.
-However, it’s important that you don’t duplicate the rest of the content.
+However, you mustn’t duplicate the rest of the content.

 This is an example with both a call-to-action (use our tools) and a USP (a hub where you can do multiple wedding-related tasks in one place):

 Be careful of the length.
 Here is an example of a great description that got cut off by the search engine:

 Keep it to 160 characters or less.
 Remember that the mobile version of your site may have even less space to display a description.